Exabyte-io/documentation/docs/collaboration/actions/organization/create-entities.md

 # Team Assignment

-Once created, the entity is then automatically assigned to ALL teams that the user belongs to, including the read-only ones.
+Once created, the entity is then automatically assigned to the teams that the user belongs to, including the read-only ones.